 A complaint is defined as an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff or those acting on our behalf, affecting an individual, resident or group of residents.

 A customer does not have to use the word “complaint” in order for it to be treated as such.
 A complaint made by a third party or representative on behalf of a customer will still be handled in accordance with this Policy.

 A complaint about anti-social behaviour from an Orwell resident would not be regarded as a complaint, unless the complaint is about Orwell’s handling of the anti-social behaviour service.

 Orwell recognises that not everybody is willing or able to make a complaint: some people may just be wishing to clarify their understanding of a matter or be listened to.
-If a customer does not receive a satisfactory answer to a query, the staff member concerned should advise the customer to escalate the matter as a complaint, and customers have the right to do that in any case.
+If a customer does not receive a satisfactory answer to a query, the staff member concerned should escalate the matter as a complaint, and customers have the right to do that in any case.

 Who can make a complaint?

-Anyone can make a complaint about Orwell’s service, however Orwell may choose not to treat the matter as a complaint in certain instances (please refer to the section on exclusions below (3.9).
+Anyone can make a complaint about Orwell’s service.
+We will accept the complaint unless there is a valid reason not to do so (please refer to section 8 on exclusions below).
 Details on how to complain are set out below with further details contained within Orwell’s Guidance on How to Make a Complaint.